Injection moulding: Injection process

 Usually, the plastic materials are formed in the shape of pellets or granules and sent from the raw material manufacturers in paper bags.
 With injection moulding, pre-dried granular plastic is fed by a forced ram from a hopper into a heated barrel.
 As the granules are slowly moved forward by a screw-type plunger, the plastic is forced into a heated chamber, where it is melted.
 As the plunger advances, the melted plastic is forced through a nozzle that rests against the mould, allowing it to enter the mould cavity through a gate and runner system.
 The mould remains cold so the plastic solidifies almost as soon as the mould is filled.

 Injection moulding cycle

-The sequence of the events during the injection mould of a plastic part is called the injection moulding cycle.
+The sequence of events during the injection mould of a plastic part is called the injection moulding cycle.
 The cycle begins when the mould closes, followed by the injection of the polymer into the mould cavity.
 Once the cavity is filled, a holding pressure is maintained to compensate for material shrinkage.
 In the next step, the screw turns, feeding the next shot to the front screw.
 This causes the screw to retract as the next shot is prepared.
 Once the part is sufficiently cool, the mould opens and the part is ejected.